rumors/handbook/operations/communication.md

 ## Calendar

 Every three weeks or so we block out four to six weeks of work at a high level, project by project, on the big calendar we keep on the whiteboard.
 Meetings and such go into the shared Google calendar.

-## Quarterly progress reports

-We meet quarterly on a [Rumors Friday](./operations/studio.md) to discuss progress toward internal projects and goals.

 ## Slack